ClusterLabs/PAF/README.md

   * `bindir`: location of the PostgreSQL binaries (default: `/usr/bin`)
   * `pgdata`: location of the PGDATA of your instance (default:
     `/var/lib/pgsql/data`)
+  * `datadir`: path to the directory set in `data_directory` from your postgresql.conf file.
+This parameter has same default than PostgreSQL
+    itself: the `pgdata` parameter value.
+Unless you have a special PostgreSQL setup and you understand this parameter, __ignore it__
   * `pghost`: the socket directory or IP address to use to connect to the local instance (default: `/tmp`)
   * `pgport`:  the port to connect to the local instance (default: `5432`)